geoserver/geoserver/doc/en/user/source/services/wfs/axis_order.rst

 WFS 1.1 describes the ``WGS84BoundingBox`` as a lower and upper corner in x/y order.

-.. warning:: This combination is inconsistent with ``DefaultSRS`` definition and may confuse client applications.
+.. warning:: This combination is inconsistent with ``DefaultSRS`` definition and the `LowerCorner` and `UpperCorner` coordinate order and may confuse client applications.

+   The result matches the WFS 1.1.0 Implementation Specification GetCapabilities examples.

-WFS 1.1 *GetFeature* request defaults to GML3 output, and the default ``EPSG:4326`` spatial reference system used to publish the layer:
+WFS 1.1 *GetFeature* request defaults to GML3 output, and the default ``urn:x-ogc:def:crs:EPSG:4326`` spatial reference system used to publish the layer:

 * WFS 1.1 Default: